-Former students bring 40 years of misconduct allegations by SMTD professor
+Former students bring 40 years of misconduct allegations against SMTD professor

 The University of Michigan hired Stephen Shipps as an associate professor of music on Sept.
 1, 1989.
 Since then, he has had a successful academic career at the University.
 From 2001 to 2004, he served on the Executive Committee of the School of Music, Theatre & Dance.
 From 2002 to 2007, he served as the associate dean for academic affairs.
 He is currently the chair of strings and the faculty director of the Strings Preparatory Academy, a university-affiliated pre-college music program for local middle and high school students.